PoisotLab/SpeciesInteractionNetworks.jl/docs/src/getting_started/demonstration.md

 species = [:fox, :vole, :hawk, :turnip]
 ```

-In order to make sure that we are explicit about the type of network we are working with, we will create a representation of this list of species that is unipartite:
+In order to make sure that we are explicit about the type of network we are
+working with, we will create a representation of this list of species that is
+unipartite, using the [`Unipartite`](@ref) constructor:

 ```@example 1
 nodes = Unipartite(species)
 ```

+Note that the package is not considering information about the *ecological
+nature* of the interaction, only (i) the structure of the community, as captured
+by its [`Partiteness`](@ref), and later on about its [`Interactions`](@ref).

-## List of interactions
+## Creating interactions

-As with species, we want to represent interactions in a way that captures ecological information.
-In this case, we will use binary interactions (true/0), and work from a matrix, where the rows are the source of the interaction, and the column is its destination.
-It means that interactions go *from* predator *to* preys.
+As with species, we want to represent interactions in a way that captures
+ecological information.
+In this case, we will use binary interactions (true/0),
+and work from a matrix, where the rows are the source of the interaction, and
+the column is its destination.
+It means that interactions go *from* predator
+*to* preys.

 ```@example 1
 int_matrix = Bool[